 Employees have a legal right to be accompanied during a disciplinary and grievance hearings.
 Not allowing employees this right could leave you facing tribunal claims and fines.
 Wurkplace can support your business through the whole process from the creation and delivery of letters, to dealing with requests for accompaniment, to holding the disciplinary or advising.

-Wurkplace also has a free manager’s guide in the resource section.
+Wurkplace also have a manager’s guide in our store.

 Your company handbook or employee contract may contain a policy that allows a wide range of people that could possibly accompany your employee.
 If you do not have this policy then these are the people who can legally accompany: